Show by Label

 The bottom fan and heatsink

 The heatsink will be mounted about 6mm above the bottom fan by two strips of a 90 degree angle 15x15mm piece of aluminum.
 These strips can be found in your local hardware store and probably come in a length of 1mtr.
 Use a metal hacksaw to cut two pieces with a length of 90mm, which is the same as the size of the fan.
-Drill two holes of 3mm 15mm from each end, that will hold the self-tapping screws mounting the bracket to the heatsink.
+Drill two holes of 3mm each 15mm from each end, that will hold the self-tapping screws mounting the bracket to the heatsink.

 I used very short 3mm self-tapping screws to mount the angle pieces to the heatsink.
 I also drilled the hole through the second flange of the heatsink, to make room for the tip of the screw, so it does not bend the thin flanges.

 You’ll need a fifth one to isolate the LM35 from the heatsink later.
 These rings should fit the holes of the brackets, if not, drill the holes a bit larger to 3.5-4.0mm to create some wriggle room.
 I then used a Teflon ring on top of the insulators and used self-locking M3 nuts to loosely secure the heatsink, so you don’t need to tighten the nuts too much and put too much pressure on the plastic frame of the fan.
 You want to minimize the transfer of the mechanical vibration from the fan to the enclosure.
-It should be a loose fit.
+It should be a fairly loose fit.

 The thermal paste you see in the pictures is because I took my instrument apart to make these instructions and the pictures after I finished my build.